 Begin the process of becoming a living kidney or liver donor by clicking here to complete a Health History Questionnaire.

 In paired-organ donation, living donors and their recipients aren't compatible for a transplant.
 However, the donor of each pair is compatible with the recipient of the other pair.
 If both donors and recipients are willing, doctors may consider a paired donation.

 Living-donor kidney transplant usually involves a donated kidney from someone you know, such as a family member, friend or co-worker.
 Genetically related family members are most likely to be compatible living kidney donors.

 If your living kidney donor isn't compatible with you, your transplant center may offer you and your donor the chance to participate in the paired donation program.
-In paired organ donation, your donor gives a kidney to someone else whose is compatible.
+In paired living-organ donation, your donor gives a kidney to someone else who is compatible.
 Then you receive a compatible kidney from that recipient's donor.

 Once you've been matched with a living kidney donor, the kidney transplant procedure will be scheduled in advance.
-The kidney donation surgery (donor nephrectomy) and your transplant will occur on the same day.
+The kidney donation surgery (donor nephrectomy), and your transplant typically occur on the same day.